wp-plugins/lightweight-social-icons/readme.txt

 The "Phone" option takes your phone number.

+= Can I assign different colors to each icon? =

+Not at this time (without custom CSS of course).
+We're hoping to add this feature soon.

 == Screenshots ==

 1. Set your options and choose which social profiles you want to show off.